-Arable Scotland – all new and online, Thursday 2nd July 2020
+Arable Scotland – Thursday 2nd July 2020

 The core event partners are the Agriculture and Horticulture Development Board (AHDB), Scotland’s Rural College (SRUC) and the James Hutton Institute.